baillielab/citeswitcher/README.md

 - *csl file*.
 	You can specify a csl file using yaml.
 - *replace.json file*.
 	A file called `replace.json` will be read as a dictionary of text strings to find:replace.
 If you just create this file and leave it in the same directory as the input file, it will be read.
+An alternative is to specify text to be replaced in a YAML dict format.

 The default (in `config.json`) or specified .bib file will be searched for the relevant citations.
 Citations will be replaced with a citaion in either .md or .tex or PMID format.